datadrivers/terraform-provider-designation/docs/resources/name.md

 ### Required

+- `convention` (String) The validated convention formated as a json string
 - `inputs` (Map of String) Map of input values for variables in provider defined convention
 - `name` (String) This is the required convention option for the name